Caladenia clavescens: Taxonomy and naming

 This orchid was first formally described by David L. Jones in 2006 as Arachnorchis clavescens and the description was published in Australian Orchid Research.
 The type specimen was collected near Castlemaine.
 In 2007, Gary Backhouse changed the name to Caladenia clavescens.
 The specific epithet (clavescens) is derived from the Latin word clava meaning 'club' and the suffix -escens meaning 'becoming', referring to the more or less club-like tips of the sepals and petals of many of the specimens of this species.

 Distribution and habitat

-Caladenia clavescens occurs in central Victoria near the towns Campbells Creek, Castlemaine, Chewton.
+Caladenia clavescens occurs in central Victoria near the towns of Campbells Creek, Castlemaine, and Chewton.

 Conservation

 This spider orchid is listed as "vulnerable" and is protected under the Flora and Fauna Guarantee Act 1988.